-European-American University has entered into validation agreements with three government-accredited universities in Central America.
-Under the terms of the agreements, they have agreed to accept credits and degrees from the University for the purposes of further study or the award of a reciprocal degree.
+European-American University has entered into validation agreements with a government-accredited university in Central America.
+Under the terms of the agreements, the validating university has agreed to accept credits and degrees from the University for the purposes of further study or the award of a reciprocal degree.
 An additional fee is payable for the reciprocal degree.
 While the majority of the University’s programmes are eligible for this scheme, some (particularly certificates, diplomas and Associate’s degrees) are excluded.